We spent our week out on the National Forest Land.

-We spent our week out on the National Forest Land.
 We had beautiful views when it wasn't raining.
 It was cloudy all week and Bob put up the wind generator.
 It ran one night all night long.
 We had to bring the bedroom slide in as the wind was making the slide topper make a lot of noise.

 While there we read a lot.
 Went into the Sr. Cntr. for our cheap dinner's.